AndreasWunsch/Long-Term-GWL-Simulations/README.md

 ### Data
 All groundwater level data in its original form is available free of charge from the respective websites of the local authorities.
-However, we used data interpolated based on previous knowledge and therefore publish the used data [**HERE**](link).
-Many thanks at this point for the support to the responsible state authorities, who provided us with the data and allowed a republication.
+However, we used data interpolated based on previous knowledge and therefore publish the used data [**HERE**](https://doi.org/10.5281/zenodo.4683879).
+Many thanks at this point for the support to the responsible state authorities, who provided us with the data and allowed a publication.
 All climate data is available on request and free of charge for non-commercial purposes from the German Meteorological Service.